YoussefDaoud99/Birds_classification_ViT/README.md

 | YOLO + DA + MobileNet  | 76%  | 69% |
 | ViT  | 90% | 74% |
 | YOLO + ViT | 94% | 88.3%|

+With this score, I was ranked 13 out of 131 on the public leaderbord.